GABC’s Annual German American Economic Forum: Healthcare Innovation

 Friday, Oct 18, 2019

-This is our ECONOMIC FLAGSHIP event of the year: On Friday, October 18th we are hosting a half-day conference featuring CEO’s and Senior Executives from major German Life Sciences companies (Bayer, Boehringer Ingelheim, Bruker, Fresenius Medical Care, Evotec, Grünenthal, MilliporeSigma and Siemens Healthineers) who will be discussing the role of innovation as well as the role of “Business” in doing R&D. This Economic Forum is a must-attend event for anyone in Life Sciences in the Boston area and beyond.
+On Friday, October 18th we hosted a half-day conference with CEOs and Senior Executives from major German Life Sciences companies (Bayer, Boehringer Ingelheim, Bruker, Fresenius Medical Care, Evotec, Grünenthal, MilliporeSigma and Siemens Healthineers) who were discussing the role of innovation as well as the role of business in R&D. This Economic Forum was a must-attend event for anyone in Life Sciences in the Boston area and beyond and took place at Northeastern University.

 Registration: 8:00AM to 8:30AM